natasha-ironhack/cedar-pine-client/README.md

 --Make footer stick to bottom of browser
---—button to fill in delivery address if same as billing address --after adding a candle, redirect back to candle page --random number on confirmation page
---for the edit page: make it so it's okay to only edit one part and it changes just that part
+--—button to fill in delivery address if same as billing address --after adding a candle, redirect back to candle page --for the edit page: make it so it's okay to only edit one part and it changes just that part
---put sign up and log in on same page

 FRONT-END CLIENT ROUTES:
 -> / Homepage DONE!!!